Skip to main content

 • “Seems they put their heart into this; it's not some fast cash grab or scam, but it required a lot more testing.”

-Users express a lack of emotional or nostalgic connection to the game, highlighting that the save system, which requires players to reach specific save towers, detracts from their overall experience and engagement.
+Users express a lack of emotional or nostalgic connection to the game, highlighting that the save system, which requires players to reach specific save towers, detracts from their overall experience.
+This feature is viewed as a significant drawback, contributing to a disconnection from the game's emotional impact.

 Buy The Bard's Tale IV